open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-collectors.md

 ## Prerequisites

-To follow this guide, make sure you meet the following requirements:
+Before we begin, make sure you meet the following requirements:

-- Ansible Installed in your system
+- Ansible installed on your base system
-- Linux hosts along with SSH access to each of these Linux hosts
+- SSH access to two or more Linux hosts
-- Prometheus for gathering metrics
+- Prometheus configured to gather your metrics

 ## Install the Grafana Ansible collection